sagarnildass/Robotics_Nanodegree/Project_4_RoboND-DeepLearning-Project/writeup.md

 The models performance could be improved by using more training data, particularly when the hero is far away.
 Other than that the model performs really well.

 I believe this model could be used to also idenify and track multiple objects one at a time where each object zeros in to the other object and once it reaches the other object, the drone leaves the first object and follows the 2nd one.
 This can have a huge military application.

+This model could be used to also idenify and track and another object (based on suggestions of using this model for tracking a dog or car) but training data specific too these objects would be required.

 ![Hero Tracking][image5]